How to Clean Roller Blinds

 Using the brush attachment, start vacuuming your blinds; moving the brush from left to right, starting from the top and working your way down to the bottom.
 Vacuuming is an important step in cleaning your blinds as it removes dirt and debris which could have got caught on your blinds prior to wiping or washing them.
 If you go straight in with water, you could risk just moving dirt around rather than cleaning it away.

-Fill a Bowl with Dishwashing Detergent and Lukewarm Water
+Step 3: Fill A Bowl with Dishwashing Detergent and Lukewarm Water

 Using around a tablespoon of soap and about a litre of water, mix together until the water turns sudsy.
 Don’t use harsh chemicals or bleach as these can discolour the blinds.
 Submerge a dishtowel or sponge in the water and wring it out so that you don’t have any excess water.